mrc-ide/mintr/inst/json/cost_docs.md

 *   Cost per case averted across 3 years: The cost in USD per case averted per 3-year campaign relative to the 'do-nothing' scenario.

+You can hover the cursor above a value in the graph or table to observe the uncertainty.
+Here uncertainty is restricted to effects from ITN or IRS interventions.

 *\*IRS refers to a long-lasting non-pyrethroid IRS product (impact reflects recent Actellic 300CS and SumiShield products).*